UnityTech/unity-ssdlc/Contribution_Template.md

 **Relevant Article Context** is a good section to give some extra info to help build context for the article.
 For example, for the purpose of this template, this is a recommended guide for creating a _new_ article.
 You'll find that some of the already written article do not yet fit this template.
 While we'll continue to work on the articles to get them into a more consistent format, it's safe to assume that not all content will fir this layout.

 **More relevant context** can be used to continue to flesh out the article.
-There's no hard guidance for length here, but it probably shouldn't be the bulk of the article.
+There's no hard best practices for length here, but it probably shouldn't be the bulk of the article.

 ## Recommendations
 ### Section-1